Key Takeaways

 Global Access

 International coverage matters when travelling or expanding operations.
-Choose a bank with global payment access.
+Choose a bank with global payment access, such as support for SWIFT transfer.
 A broad physical presence and ATM availability can also be beneficial.

 Remote Account Opening

-Look for a service that lets you open and verify accounts entirely online—no need to visit a branch.
+Look for a service that lets you open and verify accounts entirely online, with no need to visit a branch.
+The process is completed using digital KYC, secure document uploads through an online portal, and remote compliance checks.
+The bank should balance strong security with user convenience.
 This is especially useful for digital nomads and busy executives.

 If you find that a bank is missing one or two of these services, then it is not a suitable option as an international bank.